SaiSindhuja197/mslearn-fabric/Instructions/Labs/MS-01-Data-Engineering.md

    ![Screenshot of a data model.](./Images/fab20.png)

-   > You might notice some additional tables appeared as shown below, please ignore the system tables which are shown in ignore.
+   > You might notice some additional tables appeared as shown below, please ignore the system tables, which are shown in ignore.

      ![Screenshot of a data model.](./Images/ig.png)